-- In the film version of Howard the Duck, the eponymous avian hero at one point ogles a "Playduck" centerfold, who has breasts (with nipples).
+- In Howard the Duck, the eponymous avian hero at one point ogles a "Playduck" centerfold, who has breasts (with nipples).
 And only a few minutes later, we see a female duck in the bath!

-- ASAIR one of animations in Super Size Me suggested that McNuggets was made from old hen breast.
-And by breast I do not mean the meat which is on rib cage but old-human-like breast.
+- ASAIR, one of the animations in Super Size Me suggested that McNuggets was made from old hen breast.
+And by breast, we do not mean the meat which is on the rib cage, but old-human-like breasts.
 It Makes Sense in Context.
 They were explaining how originally, McNuggets were made from chickens with larger than normal breasts.
 So to demonstrate, they drew a chicken with pendulous breasts so big that it had to walk with a cane.

 - China Miéville's Bas-Lag books feature a lot of xenian characters, some of which fall under this trope.
 His garuda are a bird-like Winged Humanoid race, female members of which possess slight ornamental breasts useless for lactation.